 Method 3: Clean install Windows 10 without losing data

-If you prefer installing Windows 10 without losing data from USB drive or installation disc, you can also choose this method.
+If you prefer installing Windows 10 without losing data from USB drive or installation disc, you can choose to upgrade Windows 10 using this method.
 Before you do, you need to make sure your C: drive has more than 16GB of free space.

 1. Insert your installation disc and boot from it.
 If you do not have one, you can download the Windows Media Creation tool to create one.